anushka318/ECE143_project/README.md

 # Qustions, Results, Conlusion and Suggestions:
 Analysis has been conducted to answer the following questions:

-**1. What are some of the most popular games played by std?**
+**1. What are some of the most popular games played by stdudents with higher anxiety disorder?**

 **2. What is the relationship between GAD and Satisfaction with Life (SWL)?**

-A negative correlation is observed, indicating that higher anxiety levels are associated with lower life satisfaction.

 **3. Does degree level impact Satisfaction with Life (SWL)?**

-SWL score does seem to be higher for people witha PhD/Master's degree.

 **4. How does area of residence affect the hours of gaming?**

 **5. How does gaming playstyle relate to Social Phobia Inventory (SPIN) scores?**

-Solo gamers tend to have higher SPIN scores, suggesting a possible link between social anxiety and a preference for single-player games.

-**6. What is the distribution of gaming hours across different GAD levels?**

-Individuals with higher GAD scores show mixed gaming habits, with no clear trend indicating whether gaming increases or reduces anxiety.

 **7. Do people with higher SPIN scores have different satisfaction with life (SWL)?**

-A negative relationship is observed; those with higher social anxiety (SPIN) tend to have lower satisfaction with life.

 **8. How do SPIN, SWL, and GAD scores vary with employmen status?**

 **9. How does anxiety and satisfaction with life as we consider indviduals from different age groups?**

-**10. How do all these factors correlate with each other?
-Basically,  where do we focus on for reduces GAD, SPIN and higher SWL scores?**
+**10. How do all these factors correlate with each other?**

+**11. How do anxiety scores relate with academic performance and social support?**

+**12. How do health and academic factors correlate with mental health issues among studnets?**

+**13. What is the relative importance of features to see how they contribute to anxiety levels?**